 Repurpose sections of your long-form infographic

 We use this all the time.
 We simply make a copy of an infographic and then crop it to the section we want most, like the head of the infographic.
-You can see this with many of our blog header images on Easelly’s blog.
+You can see this with many of our blog header images.

-These website images get scanned by Google and social media sites, which boosts your authority and SEO!
-Just make sure that you:
+These website images get scanned by Google and social media, which in turn will improve your website authority.

-- Properly format images so they aren’t too big
+- Format images properly so they aren’t too big.

 Do you own a small business and need to create product manuals?
 Are you hoping to create a media kit or possibly a PDF resource for potential customers?
 Do you want a unique layout for your next ebook, webinar, or e-course?
 You can do all of that with infographics in Easelly’s Creation Tool!